yann-rzd/Reciplease/README.md

 I decided to deal with this app with a [MVC](https://medium.com/@joespinelli_6190/mvc-model-view-controller-ef878e2fd6f5) architectural pattern.

 ## 🛠 Dependencies
-As activity indicator i use [NVActivityIndicatorView](https://github.com/ninjaprox/NVActivityIndicatorView), for a better Swift Style [SwiftLint](https://github.com/realm/SwiftLint), to save recipe for offline use [CoreData](https://developer.apple.com/documentation/coredata) and [Alamofire](https://github.com/Alamofire/Alamofire) for an elegant HTTP Networking in Swift.
+To save recipe for offline use [CoreData](https://developer.apple.com/documentation/coredata) and [Alamofire](https://github.com/Alamofire/Alamofire) for an elegant HTTP Networking in Swift.
 I use [CocoaPods](https://cocoapods.org) as dependency manager.

 ## 🕵️‍♂️ How to test